karlospn/mytechramblings-site-source-code/content/posts/check-nugets-packages-for-security-vulnerabilities-on-you-cicd-pipeline.md

 ## **GitHub Action**

-The same thing happens here, the pipeline is a run of the mill .NET pipeline with an extra step where the ``dotnet list package --vulnerable --include-transitive`` command is being executed.
+The same thing happens here, the pipeline is a run of the mill .NET pipeline with an extra step where the ``dotnet list package --vulnerable --include-transitive`` command is being executed and evaluated.

 ```yaml
 name: dotnet build pipeline checking nuget vulnerabilities